DOI10.47051/GNYK5247

 Figure showing variation among individuals of Leptophis bocourti

-Figure 1: Individuals of Leptophis bocourti from Ecuador: Durango, Esmeraldas province (); Bosque Protector La Perla, Santo Domingo de los Tsáchilas province (). j=juvenile.
+Figure 1: Individuals of Leptophis bocourti from Ecuador: Durango, Esmeraldas province (); Bosque Protector La Perla, Santo Domingo de los Tsáchilas province (). ad=adult; j=juvenile.

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

 Conservation: Near Threatened Not currently at risk of extinction, but requires some level of management to maintain healthy populations..
 Leptophis bocourti has only recently been recognized as a full species2,3 and its conservation status has not yet been formally evaluated by the IUCN.
-Here, it is proposed to be included in the Near Threatened category primarily because the species’ extent of occurrence, though small, is over the 20,000 km2 threshold needed to meet the criteria for the Vulnerable category.6 Unfortunately, based on maps of vegetation cover of Ecuador7 and Colombia,8 it is estimated that ~68% of the rainforest habitat of L. bocourti has already been destroyed due to deforestation caused by timber extraction, rural-urban development, and the expansion of the agricultural frontier.
+Here, it is proposed to be included in the Near Threatened category primarily because the species’ extent of occurrence, though small, is over the 20,000 km2 threshold needed to meet the criteria for the Vulnerable category.6 Unfortunately, based on maps of vegetation cover of Ecuador7 and Colombia,8 approximately 68% of the rainforest habitat of L. bocourti has already been destroyed due to deforestation caused by timber extraction, rural-urban development, and the expansion of the agricultural frontier.
 Chocoan Parrot-Snakes are frequently found dead-on-road as well as killed by local people.1

 Distribution of Leptophis bocourti in Ecuador